This post may contain affiliate links. FinanceSuperhero only recommends products we know and trust ourselves.

 7. Brew Your Own Coffee (and Get a Pot With a Timer)

-In general, the small things like coffee won’t ruin your budget.
+In general, despite what many well-meaning finance experts and newspaper reports love to say, the small things like coffee won’t ruin your budget.
 So by all means, enjoy the occasional coffee without guilt.
 But if you’re in the habit of buying a $5 mocha every morning, it’s time to pump the brakes and make your own coffee.

 8. Stay in

 I get it: many people, especially singles, will feel the temptation to go out night after night.
-This habit will kill your budget.
+But this habit will kill your budget.

 9. Take Advantage of Groupon and Restaurant.com